gregwebs/blog/content/blog/go-error-codes.md

 ### Error Code structure

 Other Go implementations of error classification that I have seen use a single struct.
 The approach I have taken is to use wrapping and interfaces- it can be used to provide great extensibility and also to provide guarantees about what data is available to a client.

-### Error Code Interface

-This package extends go errors via interfaces to have error codes.

 ```go
 type ErrorCode interface {